-Papers by Leland and Toft [21, 22] use the Black-Cox framework to explore the question of how a firm best capitalizes itself.
-They proposed that the owners of the firm will choose to issue debt in the way that maximizes their equity.
+Papers by Leland and Toft [26, 27] use the Black-Cox framework to explore the question of how a firm best capitalizes itself.
+They proposed that the owners of the initially debtfree firm will choose to issue debt at time t = 0 in the way that maximizes their equity.
 Two important control parameters are the level of the default trigger K and the overall size of the debt.
-They consider two factors, namely $\tau \geq 0$ the fractional tax benefit paid on debt coupons to the debt issuer, and $\alpha \geq 0$, the bankruptcy costs as a fraction of firm value.
+They consider two factors, namely $\tau \ge 0$ the fractional tax benefit paid on debt coupons to the debt issuer, and $\alpha \ge 0$ , the bankruptcy costs as a fraction of firm value.